samueltatapudi-dev/Alerts-Tracker/README.md

 ## Features

 - Admin dashboard to create tasks, monitor assignments, and copy shareable user URLs.
+- Group management so you can re-use cohorts of users when creating tasks.
 - Auto-refreshing insights summarizing completion rates, risk levels, and ML clustering.
 - User dashboard with live updates, start/complete actions, and audio alerts for new tasks.
 - REST API (`/api/tasks`, `/api/user/<email>/tasks`) powering the UI and available for integrations.